 Even where trapping and the sale of fur are illegal, animals are poached, and their fur is mislabeled, deceiving consumers who think they’re buying faux.
 The sale of cat and dog fur is now illegal in the U.S. and the European Union, but it can still be sold in other countries, mislabeled as gae wolf, sobaki, or Asian jackal for dog products and wildcat, goyangi, and katzenfelle for cat products.

-More than 30,000 elephants were poached in 2012 for their ivory tusks, used for carvings, jewelry, piano keys, and hunting trophies.
+More than 30,000 elephants are poached annually for their ivory tusks, used for carvings, jewelry, piano keys, and hunting trophies.
 Even narwhal whales and walruses are slaughtered for ivory.

 It’s a bloody, awful business, and even though the international trade in elephant ivory is banned in most countries, illegal trade is thriving.